The Music Industry Clinic is now accepting consultation requests for our Marathon Day on February 29, 2020.

 The second option is longer term legal assistance for specific transactional matters that potential clients are facing.
 Matters may include, among other things, band agreements, management agreements, producer agreement, indie recording agreements, sample clearances, and co-writer agreements.

-If you believe you qualify for either option, we are happily accepting applications for Spring 2020 here.
+We are currently at capacity for longer term assistance.
+If you believe you qualify for a one-time consultation, we are happily accepting requests here.
 If you do not want to apply at this time but would like to stay informed, please email us at email@example.com to be added to our mailing list.

 - MIC has limited capacity and will not be able to accept all qualified applicants for its services.